-WATER

-A minimum of 1.5 gallons per person, per day, is required to stay healthy and replace water your body uses or loses.
+WATER A minimum of 1.5 gallons per person, per day, is required to stay healthy and replace water your body uses or loses.
 Plan on drinking more water if you drink beer or work in the sun (or both).

-FOOD

-Enough food and snacky snacks to sustain high-energy fun in a desert environment during your stay at the event.
+FOOD Enough food and snacky snacks to sustain high-energy fun in a desert environment during your stay at the event.

-SHELTER

-Your choice of an RV, tent, or other shelter that will protect you from the elements.
+SHELTER Your choice of an RV, tent, or other shelter that will protect you from the elements.
+Wind gusts can show up anytime, so make sure all your belongings are secure.

-CLOTHING

-Be prepared to protect yourself from bright sunlight during the day with light-colored and lightweight clothing that will cover your arms/legs.
+GOOD FOOTWEAR A variety of comfortable footwear-especially sturdy footwear suitable for offroad travel-is also highly advised.
+CLOTHING Be prepared to protect yourself from bright sunlight during the day with lightcolored and lightweight clothing that will cover your arms/legs.
 A hat or other head covering is also highly advisable for battling the evil day star (the sun) and keeping you warm at night.
-Pants, a hoodie, or a medium-weight jacket are wise additions to keep you warm during nights that can dip into the 60s or for stormy weather.
-Be prepared for anything.
+Pants, a hoodie, or a mediumweight jacket are wise additions to keep you warm during nights that can dip into the 60s or for stormy weather.
+Be prepared for anything!